 We actively collaborate with multiple local and international initiatives.
 Each of these funded multi team collaborations provides travel, field work, and research support as well as many opportunities for collaboration for postdocs, graduate students, and undergraduates as well as lab collaborators.

-- BIEN – This iPlant and NCEAS working group is developing a standardized workflow and informatics engine for the integration, access, and discovery of disparate sources of botanical information.
+BIEN – Now funded by NSF Advancing Biodiversity Informatics, this iPlant/Cyverse and NCEAS working group has developed a standardized workflow and informatics engine for the integration, access, and discovery of disparate sources of botanical information.
 The BIEN working group is a conduit for standardizing, integrating others people’s data so as to do repeatable Science.
 Further, the working group is utilizing these standardized data to the create several deliverables including geographic range maps for all species in the New World, an integrated trait database, and a species-level phylogeny for Embryophytes of the New World.

 change and tropical forest function in light of global change.
 Starting late 2015, this National Science Foundation funded collaborative project, based at the University of Arizona, collaborates with the labs of Van Savage, Greg Asner, and Lisa Patrick Bentley.
 Our work will build on and integrate theory with the sub-disciplines of ecosystem ecology, remote sensing, ecophysiology, and Earth systems science.
 Our overarching objective is to leverage disparate and novel data sources, new technical advances in remote sensing together with an empirically-tested theoretical framework to gain a more mechanistic trait and metabolic based understanding of the effects of drought and temperature on tropical tree mortality and productivity.